OF THE REDONDO BEACH HISTORICAL MUSEUM

 When I got out, after receiving a good conduct medal, an honorable discharge, and a small smattering of other medals, while in the process of taking and getting sufficiently high enough ACT and SAT scores to attend major prestigious east coast state colleges or universities, I began investigating the costs.
 Discouraged by the fees, but discovering even though I had been discharged from the Army in Fort Riley, Kansas, and had spent my last three months living there under their auspices in a holding company at Riley, I was encouraged by the fact that you retain residency from the state you were drafted.
 Knowing a number of high quality state and private universities were within easy striking distance of Redondo Beach, once again I returned to California and my old home town.

 During the process of the above same period Tike was on the road doing battle against the Harlem Globetrotters as a member of the multi-man "visiting team," traveling 100 to 300 miles a day as well as internationally meeting Queen Elizabeth, Prince Philip, the Pope, and the King of Greece.
-When I returned from participation in international battles abroad, battles not of my own making, I settled in Redondo Beach using it as a central base of operations.
+As for myself, when I returned from participation in international battles abroad, battles not of my own making, I settled in Redondo Beach using it as a central base of operations.
 While commuting back and forth to college attempting to grab off an undergraduate degree on the G.I.
 Bill, and of which I was eventually able to do, my personal family ties, which counted at one time four generations deep in Redondo and maybe even five according to my brother, began to thin, including the death of my grandmother, a long time Redondo Beach resident.
 After receiving a B.A. along with a California Secondary Teaching Credential, which required an additional fifth year beyond a bachelors as well as student teaching, I matriculated into graduate school.
 Then, with a fresh graduate degree and a teaching credential in my grubbies, rather than doing anything that remotely resembled teaching or teaching high school, nor ever did, I joined the Peace Corps.
 By then Redondo Beach, at least for me, especially after my younger brother and his family decided to pull up stakes and move a thousand miles away out of state, the last of us by the way, Redondo became more of a place of memories, albeit fond memories, than a place to be.
 Before that, in-between REDONDO: The Early Years that follows next, there were a number of years that transpired after graduating from high school but before being drafted, as found in Footnote , that I call:

 REDONDO: THE LOST YEARS